Discussing Torah matters because the Torah matters

 But then she’s pregnant.
 And you know how it is.
 During those long days out in the field, the shepherds get to talking.
 The wives of the shepherds get to talking.
 “Did you hear Sarah’s pregnant?”
 “Oh?
 Didn’t she spend the night at Abimelech’s house somewhat recently?”
 “Well Abimelech said he didn’t do anything with her.”
 “Oh yeah, right...”

 Modern American pop-culture tends to be critical, cynical, and celebrity-obsessed.
 If this story were to occur in America today, the front page of the tabloids would read like this: “SCANDAL!
 SARAH PREGNANT WITH PHILISTINE BABY.”
 It would have a paparazzi picture of Abraham, head down, set beneath a snapshot of Sarah and Abimelech disappearing behind closed doors.
-The edition would probably sell well, despite it being very, very untrue.
+The edition would probably sell well despite it being very untrue.

-It would have been enough to say simply Abraham fathered Isaac, but it also says “...Isaac, Abraham’s son” as if to stress the fact that Isaac is indeed the son of Abraham.
-God is leaving nothing to question.
+I have italicized the redundancy.
+It would have been enough to say Abraham fathered Isaac and leave out the whole Isaac, Abraham’s son” identifier.
+As an editor, I would certainly strike such a redundancy from the final text.
+But then again, I see the point of it.
+It is as if to stress the fact that Isaac is, indeed, the son of Abraham.
+God is responding to the scandal of Genesis 20 and leaving nothing to question.
 Isaac is, without a doubt, Abraham’s son.
-Despite what you may hear in the fields, the son is Abraham’s!
+Despite what you may have heard in the fields, the son is Abraham’s!

 Genesis 23: Part of a Larger Portrait